 Visa-exempt foreign nationals are expected to have an electronic travel authorization (eTA) to fly to, or transit through, Canada.
 Exceptions include U.S. citizens and travellers with a valid Canadian visa.

-To find out what else you may need to know before visiting Canada, please refer to the general travel information on the Immigration, Refugees and Citizenship Canada website.
+Find out what else you may need to know before visiting Canada.

 Many items are prohibited for entry into Canada, including handguns and weapons, such as mace and pepper spray.
 Certain fruits, vegetables, eggs, meats, dairy products and plants are also prohibited or restricted.